All posts

 JESSICA’S LOVELY FRIEND:

 It’s so lovely to see you Jessica!
-How is your book tour going?
+How’s your book tour going?

 JESSICA:

 Very well, thank you.
-I am a literary titan known to over 75% of humanity and my work is to everyone’s taste.
+I am a literary titan known to most of humanity and my work is to everyone’s taste.

 JESSICA’S LOVELY FRIEND: